Personal Tips for Traveling With Chihuahuas

 Want to guess where they sleep now?
 Either in bed with me or the beds I bought for them upstairs in my room.

 How To Travel Safe With Your Dog

 Louie and Champ are chipped and I packed the information into my suitcase in case it would be needed.
 But my greater concern was them getting loose somehow and wandering off; so I wanted contact information readily available.

 I put a black bandana collar around their neck and used a silver paint pen to write my cell phone number on one side and my home number on the reverse.

 If you look closely in the first picture, you can see the black bandana (especially on the little one, Louie).

 Dog Car Seats and Hammocks - Car Safety For Your Pet

 This hooks up to your head rests.
-Real easy to snap and unsnap.
+They are real easy to snap and unsnap.
 I added a blanket on the bottom to add cushion and comfort.
 There are pockets that I keep bags to pick up after them.
-Under the hammock and on the bottom of the back floor, I put their bowls, water and food. recommended dog car hammock
+Under the hammock and on the bottom of the back floor, I put their bowls of water and food. recommended dog car hammock

 Potty Breaks & Water

 What I learned about pit stops: